whoschek/bzfs/README.md

 * Can be strict or told to be tolerant of runtime errors.
 * Multiple bzfs processes can run in parallel.
 If multiple processes attempt to write to the same destination dataset simultaneously this is detected and the operation can be auto-retried safely.
-* A periodic job that runs every N minutes declines to start if the same previous periodic job is still running without completion yet.
+* A job that runs periodically declines to start if the same previous periodic job is still running without completion yet.
 * Can log to local and remote destinations out of the box.
 Logging mechanism is customizable and plugable for smooth integration.
 * Code base is easy to change, hack and maintain.
 No hidden magic.
 Python is very readable to contemporary engineers.